-Moderators of the seizure treatment effect: Supplementary Table 7 shows the model statistics for each moderator included in the meta-analysis for the acute treatment phase and outlines the average effect sizes by moderator level.
-Summary effect-sizes are illustrated in a forest plot (see Supplementary Figure 1).
+Moderators of the seizure treatment effect: Supplementary Table 7 shows the model statistics for each moderator included in the meta-analysis for the acute treatment phase and outlines the pooled effect-sizes by moderator level (for moderator forest plot see Supplementary Figure 1).
 The only moderator model that produced a significant finding was treatment setting, with outpatient therapy samples showing larger rates of seizure freedom (44%) as compared to tele-therapy (10%, p=0.019).

-Follow-up effect: Across the 12 studies (k=14, n=486) included in the meta-analysis for pre-treatment versus follow-up seizure freedom (mean=11.2 months post-treatment end [range=1 week to 42 months]) the pooled reduction was 36% (95%CI=26-46%) (Figure 3b).
+Follow-up effect: Across the 12 studies (k=14, n=486) included in the meta-analysis for pre-treatment versus follow-up seizure freedom (mean=11.2 months post-treatment end [range=1 week to 42 months]) the pooled freedom rate was 36% (95%CI=26-46%) (Figure 3b).
 Heterogeneity was significant (Q(df=13),=51.3, p=<0.001), the variance component was 2=0.02, and the I2 was 74.3% (CI=47.5-91.9).
 Leave-one-out analysis provided estimates between 33% and 38%.
 The accompanying funnel plot is in Supplementary Figure 3.
 The Egger’s regression test was not statistically significant (𝛽=0.58 [CI=0.35-0.82], p=0.55) indicating an absence of evidence of small study null effects.

 Figure 3b: